 The Trustees periodically review the question of asset allocation as it relates to the choice of investment vehicles, styles of management, and the investment portfolio among domestic stocks, domestic bonds, real estate, foreign securities, cash equivalents and other permissible asset classes.
-The Trustees are free to adopt various styles of investing and percentage allocations within the parameters described above in Section VI (C).
+The Trustees are free to adopt various styles of investing and percentage allocations within the parameters contained in this Policy.
 Examples of possible styles that may be periodically adopted within the above parameters and other applicable guidelines are generally described, but not limited to the following:

-- 1. 17.525% of the pension assets valued on the basis of market value are strategically allocated to domestic fixed income Investment Managers.
-The amount allocated to this Asset Class may be further allocated among core, core plus, specialized (e.g. bank debt), intermediate, defensive, long duration, international (including emerging market debt), inflation-protected securities or higher yielding fixed income styles based upon the judgment of the Trustees.
-This Asset Class may also include certain real estate partnerships with the City of Jacksonville where the transaction embodies characteristics that essentially render the transaction a fixed income investment. - 2.
-3040% of the pension assets valued on the basis of market value are strategically allocated to domestic equity Investment Managers.
-The amount allocated to this Asset Class may be further allocated among large cap, small cap, SMID cap, core, growth, value, index, and enhanced index styles, including overlay strategies based upon the judgment of the Trustees. - 3.
-20% of the pension assets valued on the basis of market value are strategically allocated to international equity investment managers.
-The amount allocated to this asset class may be further allocated among large cap, small cap, SMID cap, core, growth, value, index, enhanced index, emerging markets, and geographic allocations based upon the judgment of the Trustees. - 4.
-4.-In addition to the fixed and equity securities described above which fall under the investment custody responsibilities of the Custodial Bank, the Trustees have also authorized a strategic allocation to real estate investments in an amount approximately equivalent to 22.515% of the total plan assets (including those under the investment custody responsibilities of the Custodial Bank).
-Approximately 1% of such 22.515% strategic allocation to real estate investments is currently represented by the office building which houses the administrative offices of the Fund and the parking garage attached thereto which is classified as a Value Added type of real estate investment.
-The amount allocated to real estate investments may be further allocated among the following to the extent permissible: core, value added and opportunistic styles based upon the judgment of the Trustees.
-Timberland, oil and gas, master limited partnerships (MLP's), Real Estate Investment Trusts (REIT's), Commercial Mortgage Backed Securities (CMBS), distressed properties, infrastructure assets and international real estate investments may also be
+- 1. The amount allocated to fixed income may be further allocated among core, core plus, specialized (e.g. bank debt, high yield), intermediate, defensive, long duration, international (including non US dollar and emerging market debt), inflation-protected securities or higher yielding fixed income styles based upon the judgment of the Trustees.
+This asset class may also include certain real estate partnerships with the City of Jacksonville where the transaction embodies characteristics that essentially render the transaction a fixed income investment. - 2.
+The amount allocated to domestic equities may be further allocated among large cap, small cap, SMID cap, core, growth, value, index, and enhanced index styles, including overlay strategies based upon the judgment of the Trustees. - 3.
+The amount allocated to international equities may be further allocated among large cap, small cap, SMID cap, core, growth, value, index, enhanced index, emerging markets, and geographic allocations based upon the judgment of the Trustees. - 4.
+In addition to the fixed and equity securities described above, the Trustees have also authorized a strategic allocation to real estate and other real assets investments.
+Approximately 1% of such strategic allocation to real estate investments is currently represented by the office building which houses the administrative offices of the Fund and the parking garage attached thereto which is classified as a Value Added type of real estate investment.
+The amount allocated to real asset investments may be further allocated among the following to the extent permissible: core, value added and opportunistic styles based upon the judgment of the Trustees.
+Timberland/farmland, oil and gas, metals and mining, energy master limited partnerships (MLP's), Real Estate Investment Trusts (REIT's), Commercial Mortgage Backed Securities (CMBS), distressed properties, infrastructure assets and international real estate investments may also be pursued by the Trustees, if allowed by statute or ordinance. - 5.
+The amount allocated to this private equity investments may be further allocated among private buyout, venture capital, private debt including mezzanine and distressed debt, private natural resources and energy allocations based upon the judgment of the Trustees.

-- pursued by the Trustees, if allowed by statute. - -5.
-10% of the pension assets valued on the basis of market value are strategically allocated to alternative managers.
-The amount allocated to this asset class may be further allocated among private equity, venture capital, private debt including mezzanine and distressed debt, private natural resources and energy allocations based upon the judgment of the Trustees. - 56.
-In an effort to achieve the desired level of diversification within the various Investment Styles, the Trustees may authorize the use of multiple investment counseling firms in fulfilling each Investment Style mandate. - 6-7 Fixed and equity Investment Managers are extended full discretion to employ the use of cash equivalent securities to whatever extent deemed prudent; however, written notification and explanation should be provided to the Pension Trustees in the event cash equivalents exceed 10% of the portfolio.
-The 10% cash equivalent threshold is not to be viewed as a barrier that should not be crossed, but rather a conscious investment decision that represents a noteworthy perspective on the market which prudently warrants the need to issue a specific notification to the Pension Trustees when such perspectives exist.
-Cash equivalent strategies in excess of 10% do not require the approval of the Pension Trustees, but merely an obligation to provide a notification or disclosure of such condition to the Pension Trustees. - 78.
-These asset allocation guidelines are to be pursued by the Trustees on a long-term basis, but such guidelines will be reviewed annually and subject to revision in the event significant changes occur within the economic and/or capital markets environment.
+- 6. Fixed and equity Investment Managers are extended full discretion to employ the use of cash equivalent securities to whatever extent deemed prudent; however, written notification and explanation should be provided to the Board in the event cash equivalents exceed 5% of the portfolio.
+The 5% cash equivalent threshold is not to be viewed as a barrier that should not be crossed, but rather a conscious investment decision that represents a noteworthy perspective on the market which prudently warrants the need to issue a specific notification to the Board when such perspectives exist.
+Cash equivalent strategies in excess of 5% do not require the approval of the Pension Trustees, but merely an obligation to provide a notification or disclosure of such condition to the Pension Trustees. - 7.
+These asset allocation guidelines are to be pursued by the Trustees on a longterm basis, but such guidelines will be reviewed annually and subject to revision in the event significant changes occur within the economic and/or capital markets environment.